Deploying a Cloud-Based Text Extraction App with One Ansible Command

 This is the systemd service file template for the Docker container, defining how the container should be managed by systemd.
 It also passes all relevant env variables to the container.

-The source code for this project is available on GitHub
+The source code for this project is available in the image_text_extraction repository.